Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 - Voice Disorders: Influence the sound of one’s voice.
 People may sound hoarse, lose their voices quickly, speak too loudly, or possess a pitch that does not match their age or gender.

-- Language Disorders: These disorders challenge individuals to understand what they hear or read and form their own sentences correctly.
+- Language Disorders: These disorders challenge individuals to understand what they hear or read and form their sentences correctly.
 This can apply to both the reception and expression of language.

-- Cognitive-Communication Disorders: Emerge from an impairment in cognitive processes such as attention, memory, abstract reasoning, awareness, and executive functions which are crucial for communication.
+- Cognitive-Communication Disorders: Emerge from an impairment in cognitive processes such as attention, memory, abstract reasoning, awareness, and executive functions, which are crucial for communication.

-- Aphasia: Often a consequence of a stroke or head injury, influences the ability to speak, read, write, and understand language.
+- Aphasia: Often a consequence of a stroke or head injury, aphasia influences the ability to speak, read, write, and understand language.

-- Social Communication Disorders: Include difficulty with social interaction, including issues understanding social cues, taking turns in conversation, and maintaining topics.
+- Social Communication Disorders: Include difficulty with social interaction, including understanding social cues, taking turns in conversation, and maintaining topics.

 How Speech Therapy Can Help Patients